Joseph Drew: Works

 Drew wrote and lectured on a wide range of subjects in the fields of art, science, history and religion.

 In 1851 he strongly criticised Pope Pius IX with an essay Popery against the Pope, an Appeal to Protestants and satirical verse The Vision of the Pope; or A Snooze in the Vatican.
 These works were prompted by the re-establishment of the Catholic hierarchy in 1850, when the pope created 12 Catholic dioceses in England and appointed diocesan bishops.

+He ventured into historical fiction with his short novel The Poisoned Cup, published in many editions between 1853 and 1963.
+This he described as "a quaint tale of old Weymouth and Sandsfoot Castle in the days of Queen Bess" with a chapter describing the growing suspicions of the conduct of Mary Queen of Scots and the events leading to her imprisonment and later execution by her English cousin Queen Elizabeth.

+Drew's last written work, The Rival Queens, factually written in a popular style, is an account of the eventful but troubled life of Mary, and her unhappy fate in the hands of Elizabeth.

 Between 1866 and 1872 he delivered a series of free lectures which he described in A Synopsis of Fourteen Popular Lectures.
+Alongside his two books on Mary Queen of Scots and Queen Elizabeth, he lectured on other royalty of that period: Henry VIII and his second wife Anne Boleyn, and Lady Jane Grey.
 In 1871 he gave a lecture to the British Archæological Association on Art Treasures and their Preservation.

-He ventured into historical fiction with his short novel The Poisoned Cup, published in many editions between 1853 and 1963.
-His last written work, The Rival Queens, factually written in a popular style, is an account of the eventful but troubled life of Mary Queen of Scots, and her unhappy fate in the hands of her English cousin Queen Elizabeth.